Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__10_17.mp3"></audio>

-A | Where were you at 7 o’clock yesterday morning?
+A:  Where were you at 7 o’clock yesterday morning?
-B | I was at home.
+B:  I was at home.
-A | Were you in bed?
+A:  Were you in bed?
-B | Yes, I was.
+B:  Yes, I was.
-A | Where were you at 10 o’clock?
+A:  Where were you at 10 o’clock?
-B | I was in a cafe with friends.
+B:  I was in a cafe with friends.
-A | Were you there all morning?
+A:  Were you there all morning?
-B | No, we weren’t.
+B:  No, we weren’t.
 We were there for an hour.